hatoving/yoyo_blankprjs/README.md

-# yoyo_blankprjs
+# blank projects
-blank gamemaker: studio projects for use on porting gms games for the yoyoloader
+These are blank projects that you can use to use for asset swapping games for the YoYo Loader by Rinne.
+I'm gonna try to make a lot of these lol